 The Check List

 - Inspect the Structure Check the condition of the joints and material.
 You don’t want to be worrying about making a ton of repairs, especially if you are inexperienced.
 Wiggle it, push on it a bit.
 Gently push and pull on the legs or joints.
-If there is a lot of give you might want to consider passing this one up unless you are prepared to disassemble, clean joints, re-assemble, glue, and clamp.

 - Check the Drawers If you are buying furniture with drawers, pull them out to check the condition of the assembly, including the slides.